 This group requires a child-friendly, safe, supportive, more private, nurturing environment, available at a time and day that is feasible for them to attend, to be able to access the emergency food and assistance that they need.

-The Attleboro Area Council of Churches Food n’ Friends has created three Family Cafés, specifically designed to be welcoming to children and accessible to families in need.
+The Attleboro Area Interfaith Collaboratives Food n’ Friends has two Family Cafés, specifically designed to be welcoming to children and accessible to families in need.
 By using a framework of a family outing, a fun evening with free kids activities, free food and resource assistance, Food n’ Friends Family Cafes create a safe, fun, confidential and supportive atmosphere.
 Food n’ Friends Kitchens always provide nutritious, quality, well-balanced meals with vegetables and fresh produce served at every meal.
-With the understanding that the last week of the month is the most critical for hunger, two of the Family Cafés are on the last Wednesday and Saturday of each month.
+With the understanding that the last week of the month is the most critical for hunger, two of the Family Cafés are on the second and last Wednesday of each month.
 The newest Cafe is on the second Wednesday of each month within walking distance of downtown Attleboro.
 Access to community and state resources are available at the Food n’ Friends Family Cafés with a resource worker present to aid families in identifying their needs and connecting them to appropriate community and state resources.

 This relationship-based, positive assistance provides help and empowerment on the road back to independence and security, placing another net to help stop the downward spiral into homelessness.

 The Family Cafés offer a free dinner for families of all shapes and sizes who need help stretching their food budget.

 All families are welcomed to a safe, child-friendly atmosphere where a delicious dinner is served.
 Fun activities are provided for the children and a number of resources are available for their caregivers.
 All adults MUST be accompanied by a child 18 years old or younger.